Meet the Festival Orchestra Musicians

 Principal Bassoon

-Glenn Einschlag, Principal Bassoon (February & March), has served as Principal of the Buffalo Philharmonic since 2009.
+Glenn Einschlag, Principal Bassoon, has served as Principal of the Buffalo Philharmonic since 2009.
 He has also performed with the Philadelphia Orchestra, Boston Symphony, Indianapolis Symphony, and Grand Teton Music Festival Orchestra.
 Mr. Einschlag has been featured soloist with the Ars Nova Chamber Orchestra, the Buffalo Philharmonic, and the Colorado Music Festival Orchestra.
 A frequent recitalist, he has also participated in many festivals, among them Aspen, Tanglewood, Spoleto USA, and Domaine Forget, where he was influenced by the noted bassoon pedagogue Norman Herzberg.
 Mr. Einschlag studied at The Juilliard School, Curtis Institute, and the Shepherd School of Music at Rice University, where he received his master’s under the tutelage of Benjamin Kamins.
-This is his thirteenth year at Arizona Musicfest.
+This is his fourteenth year at Arizona Musicfest.

 Saxton Rose